 - We must take a joined up approach

 TWSW a 2nd series of “Fireside Chats” in 6 webinars at 3.30 on Friday afternoons

 As policymakers develop strategies are being which may be implemented without the opportunity for live debate.
-We are taking advantage of the latest lockdown to revive our popular series and ensure your thoughts are available to decision makers.
+We are taking advantage of the anticipated lockdown to revive our popular series and ensure your thoughts are available to decision makers.